Anytime, Anywhere

 - Deferred sentencing or commutation to a different type of service (e.g. classes, etc.), where baby can safely be with breastfeeding/bodyfeeding parent, is an explicit option for breastfeeding/bodyfeeding parents

-- Medical care required by the breastfeeding/bodyfeeding parent is provided by a skilled lactation professional to prevent and/or treat any lactation concerns
+- Medical care required by the incarcerated breastfeeding/bodyfeeding parent is provided by a skilled lactation professional to prevent and/or treat any lactation concerns

 - Visitors have space to breastfeed/bodyfeed and/or express human milk without penalty during visitation with incarcerated people